Find Grad Schools

 0 Yearly Graduations

 York College comes in at #16 on our list of the most popular colleges offering master's degrees in air transport.
 Roughly 7,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 0 people received their master's degree in air transport from York.
-Of these students, 50% were women and 88% were members of underrepresented racial-ethnic groups.
-Data shows that York graduates that hold this degree go on to make a median salary of $85,493.
+Around 71% of these students were from an underrepresented racial-ethnic group, and 29% were women.

 Below are some popular majors that are similar to air transport that offer master’s degrees.